Print Friendly

 Kab’antajik.

-In the completive passive (Pasive II) underlying agents are introduced by utilizting E-umal:
+In the completive passive (Pasive II) underlying agents are optionally introduced by utilizing E-umal:

 La xkunataj le ali awumal?